 The counter inside VG Pâtisserie displays a huge variety of brightly coloured cakes, tarts and treats.
 Each delicacy is a piece of art.
 Much care has been taken to create these breathtaking masterpieces.

-Unsurprisingly, VG Pâtisserie can boast an impressive Instagram following of 19.6k followers.
-What’s even more impressive is that each masterpiece tastes just as good as it looks.
+Unsurprisingly, VG Pâtisserie can boast an impressive Instagram following.
+But what’s even more impressive is that each masterpiece tastes just as good as it looks.

 After taking a bite of the rhubarb tart, an explosion of flavours erupted on my tongue.
 The sharp rhubarb flavour was paired perfectly with the sweet gluten-free pastry.